Skip to content

 Supported nodes and marks

 Marks: strong, em, strike, code, link, textColor, backgroundColor, subsup, underline.
+The code mark combines only with link; any other mark on code text is invalid.

 For the full ADF specification, see Atlassian's node reference.